madhur3120/Assignment-ToDo/README.md

 ﻿# Assignment-ToDo
 A flexible and user-friendly ToDo Progress Board made with React.

+##To Run
+Clone this repository and type 'npm start' in the terminal to start the application

 ## Features
 - **Users**: Create individual accounts to manage your tasks and boards.
 - **Boards**: As a user, you can create multiple boards to manage different sets of tasks.